sahmed1o/aaahmedms/README.md

 📍 Canada

 Currently researching machine learning for general use devices.
+You can find all my work here.

 <hr>